Paulius101/petservice/README.md

 # 🐾 PetService API

 A Spring Boot-based RESTful web service for managing pet services, user accounts, and booking appointments.
 This project provides endpoints for CRUD operations on users, services, and bookings.

 ---

+## 🌐 Frontend (Angular)

+This project is paired with an Angular frontend located at [animal-hotel](https://github.com/Paulius101/animal-hotel).

 ## 📋 Features